 A Brief History of ERP

-To understand how ERP evolved into the critical system it is today, it helps to look back at the way this software has evolved throughout the years.
+To understand how ERP evolved into the critical system it is today, it helps to look back at ERP software history and how these systems have evolved throughout the years.

 The 1960s: Early MRP Systems